 - PNI – Private Network Interconnect: Direct connection between only two networks for private peering.

 - RADIUS – Remote Authentication Dial-In User Service: Security protocol to provide AAA services.
 Encrypts the password field in the authentication only.

 - TACACS – Terminal Access Controller Access-Control System: One of my favourites, simply for its repetition.
-This refers to a suite of Cisco proprietary security procotols for AAA services, the most well known of which is TACACS+ (and is often what is referenced when TACACS is used).
+This refers to a suite of Cisco proprietary security protocols for AAA services, the most well-known of which is TACACS+ (and is often what is referenced when TACACS is used).
 TACACS+ encrypts the entire payload in all off its AAA functions.

 VxLAN (Virtual eXtensible Local Area Network)

 - VNI – VxLAN Network Identifier: 24-bit segment ID.
 Used to identify and VxLAN network segment (layer 2 domain).
 Analogous to a VLAN ID.

 - NVE – Network Virtualization Edge: This is an overlay interface that terminate a VxLAN tunnel.

 - VTEP – VxLAN Tunnel Endpoint: As the name suggests, this is the terminating point for a VxLAN tunnel.